ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_networkAnalysis.md

 #### Network Construction

 <b>Now,</b> select a cut height to merge close modules.
-It is recommended to select a cut height of 0.25, which corresponds to a 0.75 correlation.
 The dendrogram that displays the clustering of module eigengenes (ME) shows the selected cut height.

 > [!TIP]
 > It is recommended to select a cut height of 0.25, which corresponds to a 0.75 correlation.